 Available/When?: Bridge Pool (all year), Great Lake (1st August - 24th February), Lady Barbara Pool (1st May - 15th March)

-A broad category that covers all fresh water fish except trout and salmon, it can also be called float, pole, feeder or ledger fishing.
-Some anglers specialise in one species e.g. pike, carp, eels etc. It is usually carried out using some form of bait like maggots, worm, casters, corn etc. The main species in our lakes are Roach, Bream, Tench, Eels, Perch and Carp.
+These are broad category lakes that covers all fresh water fish except trout and salmon..
+Some anglers specialise in one species e.g. pike, eels etc. It is usually carried out using some form of bait like maggots, worm, casters, corn etc. The main species in our non-syndiicated lakes are Roach, Bream, Tench, Eels, and Perch.

 Available: The Great Lake